 How to Clean Mexican Tile Naturally

-If there isn't much damage or inches of grime or debris, you can get the sparkle back in your Saltillo tile in an afternoon.
+If there isn't much damage, grime or debris, you can get the sparkle back in your Saltillo tile in an afternoon.
 Sweep the Saltillo tile to remove any fine dust and get it as dirt-free as possible.
 Fill a 5-gallon bucket with a gallon of warm water and a 1/2 cup of distilled white vinegar.
 A hand mop is ideal for this job because it will gently float over the tiles and let the solution work its way into the crevices.
 A sponge mop may also be used without worry, particularly if you have stubborn smudges of grease or oil from cooking that need a bit more work.
 Start from one corner and end at an exit before allowing the tiles to dry.
 With a clean mop, rinse the tiles with warm water and air dry.

 How to Clean with Detergents